-- I. The inspector shall inspect:

-- A. the cooling system, using normal operating controls.
+A. the cooling system, using normal operating controls.

-- II.
-The inspector shall describe:

-- A. the location of the thermostat for the cooling system; and

-- B. the cooling method.

-- A. any cooling system that did not operate; and - B. if the cooling system was deemed inaccessible.
+- A. the location of the thermostat for the cooling system; and - B. the cooling method. - III.
+The inspector shall report as in need of correction: - A. any cooling system that did not operate; and - B. if the cooling system was deemed inaccessible. - IV.
+The inspector is not required to: